Bucksin/eagle-eyes-keras-model/readme.md

 Before training, in model-train.py,
 To set sigmoid or softmax functions., change the variable ACTIVATION_FUNCTION to either "sigmoid" or "softmax"

-Set the data path to model_training/dataset/your_dataset
+Set the variable DATASET_PATH to model_training/dataset/your_dataset

 run the script python model-train.py